-Farang London is a new venture for Sebby which he launched in 2015 having moved away from his position as Head Chef at the Smoking Goat.
-Farang is a pop-up concept which features Sebby cooking the food that he loves: adventurous and innovative Thai street food with a changing menu featuring dishes such as ‘Heavenly beef and burnt chilli dipping sauce’ and ‘Sticky Pork with Salted Pumpkin’.
+Farang is a new venture for Sebby which he launched in 2015 having moved away from his position as Head Chef at the Smoking Goat.
+Farang is pop-up concept which features Sebby cooking the food that he loves: adventurous and innovative Thai street food with a changing menu featuring dishes such as ‘Heavenly beef and burnt chilli dipping sauce’ and ‘Sticky Pork with Salted Pumpkin’.
 Farang now has an extended residency restaurant in Highbury which has received rave reviews from the London critics.

-Seb’s first book Cook Thai was published by Kyle Books in 2017, Cook Thai brings Seb’s simple approach to Southeast Asian food to a wide audience with a refreshing twist on some well-known classics as well as showcasing Seb’s popular restaurant dishes.
+Seb’s first book Cook Thai was published by Kyle Books in 2017, Cook Thai brings Seb’s simple approach to southeast Asian food to a wide audience with a refreshing twist on some well-known classics as well as showcasing Seb’s popular restaurant dishes.

 Sebby travelled to Asia in 2008 where he fell in love with Thai food.
 Despite having trained in traditional British cooking, Sebby returned from his travels, eager to replicate the amazing flavours he found in Thailand.
-Sebby started working at renowned London restaurant The Begging Bowl where he worked his way to sous chef level.
-During his time at The Begging Bowl, Sebby began to get familiar cooking with more unusual ingredients, especially insects.
+Sebby started working at renowned London restaurant – The Begging Bowl where he worked his way to sous chef level, during his time at The Begging Bowl, Sebby began to get familiar cooking with more unusual ingredients, especially insects.
 From there, Sebby moved onto hugely popular Thai Street food restaurant The Smoking Goat where he spent over a year as head chef, causing a stir in the industry with the restaurant becoming one of the most hotly reviewed restaurants of 2015.

 Sebby featured on ITV’s The Secret Life of Your House where he showed how delicious eating insects can be.
 His personality and unusual skills make him perfect for TV.